rumkin/singular/readme.md

 Singular is dependency manager for modular applications.
-Its' modules are CommonJS-alike classes.
+Its' units are CommonJS-alike classes.

-Singular can load modules in runtime for example WASM modules or mock any module in test environment.
+Singular can load units in runtime for example WASM units or mock any module in test environment.

 ## Installation